projectatomic/adb-atomic-developer-bundle/docs/quickstart.rst

 Running the Vagrant box
 ------------------------

-The image is available in https://atlas.hashicorp.com/atomicapp/boxes/dev
+The image is available in https://atlas.hashicorp.com/atomicapp/boxes/dev .
+However you dont have to download the box image manually.
+The following steps will take care of it implicitly.

 *Step-1* : Initialising a new Vagrant environment by creating a Vagrantfile